Benedictosefaosei/Code-Review-Extension-for-Visual-Studio-Code/README.md

 ## **How It Works**

-1. **Data Storage**: Comments and questions are saved as JSON files (`commentsData.json` and `questionsData.json`) in the current project directory.
-This ensures that your data is project-specific and portable.
+1. **Data Storage**:
+   - Comments and questions are saved as JSON files (`commentsData.json` and `questionsData.json`) in the current project directory.
+   - Personalized questions are saved in `personalizedQuestions.json` in the project directory and excluded from version control via `.gitignore`.

-2. **Green Highlights**: Any code snippet with comments or questions will be visually highlighted with a green background, making it easy to identify.
+2. **Green Highlights**:
+   - Any code snippet with comments or questions will be visually highlighted with a green background, making it easy to identify.

-3. **Webview Panels**: The extension uses rich Webview panels to display comments, questions, and answers in a user-friendly table format.
+3. **Webview Panels**:
+   - The extension uses rich Webview panels to display comments, questions, and answers in a user-friendly table format.

 ---